Water to the Capital

 Entoto Natural Park and its Historical Water.

-This topographical configuration of Entoto Natural Park's mountain crest has the curious result that two raindrops that simultaneously moist the soil of Entoto's mountain crest, only a centimetre apart, will have quite different destinies.
+This topographical configuration of Entoto Natural Park's mountain crest has the curious result that two raindrops that simultaneously moisten the soil of Entoto's mountain crest, only a centimetre apart, will have quite different destinies.
 After a long journey through the River Nile, one waterway will reach the Mediterranean Sea.
-In contrast, the other watershed will pass through Addis Ababa, eventually evaporating in the Danakil Desert, as the Awash River never reaches the sea.
+In contrast, the other watershed will pass through Addis Ababa, eventually evaporating in the Danakil Desert, as the Awash River does not reach the sea.

 The Ethiopian Highland is the Legendary Water Provider.